Sirius-Yang/IMDs_WES/README.md

 **Plot 3:**

 - (A) Results of variant-level association test for common variants.
-All codes provided (QC, common.sh, clump.sh).
+All codes provided (QC, Annovar, common.sh, clump.sh).
 - (B) Convergence of GWAS signals.
 Main GWAS code provided (GWAS.sh).
 - (C) Pleiotropy effects of common variants.
 Summarizes results from 3A, no additional code provided.